Introduction to Scrum Development Team

 - Forming Stage: This the initial stage where team members are not communicative yet.
 They are concerned about their assigned tasks and cannot be able to develop skills in interim communication.
 In this stage, the scrum master takes a crucial role to communicate the objective to team members and mentor the group also.

 - Storming Stage: In storming, stage conflicts may arise regarding task distribution and role assignment.
-Here the scrum master must take initiative to resolve the conflict in a constructive manner for the greater interest of team development rather than avoiding as trifle issue.
+Here the scrum master must take the initiative to resolve the conflict in a constructive manner for the greater interest of team development rather than avoiding a trifle issue.

 This has been a guide to Scrum Development Team.
 Here we discuss the essential qualities and key responsibilities of the Scrum Development Team.
 You can also go through our other suggested articles to learn more –